NFTgameA/SolEx/README.md

 ## Contributing

 Anyone is welcome to create an issue to build, discuss or request a new feature or update to the existing code base.
 Please keep in mind the following when submitting an issue.
-We consider merging high value features that may be utilized by the majority of scaffold users.
+We consider merging high value features that may be utilized by the majority of SolScan users.
 If this is not a common feature or fix, consider adding it to the component library or cookbook.
 Please refer to the project's architecture and style when contributing.

-If submitting a feature, please reference the project structure shown above and try to follow the overall architecture and style presented in the existing scaffold.
+If submitting a feature, please reference the project structure shown above and try to follow the overall architecture and style presented in the existing SolScan.

 ### Committing